kuanmin/projects/README.md

 Hello!
 Welcome!
 I am Kuan.
 And these are the projects related to my work and study.
 Some are interesting, useful, and delicate, some reach positive and fruitful results, and some are rather challenging.
 I have learned many skills through the processes and I am very proud of having them in my portfolio.
-Click on the github link above to see codes and example outputs!

 (Click on the project name for reports, presentations, and analyses.)